Finding God in Gomorrah - How I Discovered God - A Journey Through Books.

 "Evil then, for the moment, is the force, residing either inside or outside of human beings, that seeks to kill life or liveliness.
 And goodness is its opposite.
 Goodness is that which promotes life and liveliness."

 Of course, these books were small nudges in changing the direction of my life.
 I would be given a much bigger jolt.
 "The accident."
 There is nothing like coming back from the dead to change your perspective.
-Plus, devastating events tend to pare people (especially the selfish and negative ones) out of your life.
+Plus, devastating events tend to pare people (especially those who are selfish and negative) out of your life.
 Fish and I lost a lot of connections.

 I did find more time to read, though.